 There is no information available from Jefferson's records and notes about the original design of the gong housing on the northeast portico roof.
 It appears in all early illustrations from 1827 on.
 The wooden housing was replaced during the 1955 roof restoration with a new housing fabricated of sheet metal with an enamel finish.

-A second gong with a Jefferson provenance but with varying dimensions was presented to Archibald Stuart of Staunton, Virginia in 1797 , and is now owned by a Stuart descendant.
-It is believed this gong represents the 1795 purchase.
+A second gong with a Jefferson provenance but with varying dimensions was presented to Archibald Stuart of Staunton, Virginia, in 1797 and is now owned by a Stuart descendant.9 It is believed this gong represents one of the gongs from the 1795 purchase.
 The whereabouts of the other two gongs have not been ascertained.

 - R. Martin, 1990

 - 1. Jefferson to Remsen, November 13, 1792, in PTJ, 24:617.
 Transcription available at Founders Online.
 Remsen was a clerk in the Department of State.

 - 2. Remsen to Jefferson, November 19, 1792, in PTJ, 24:641.
 Transcription available at Founders Online.

 - 3. Jefferson to Remsen, October 30, 1794, in PTJ, 28:183.
 Transcription available at Founders Online.